rust-lang/rust/src/doc/reference.md

 # Crates and source files

+Although Rust, like any other language, can be implemented by an interpreter as well as a compiler, the only existing implementation is a compiler &mdash;
+from now on referred to as *the* Rust compiler &mdash; and the language has always been designed to be compiled.
+For these reasons, this section assumes a compiler.

-Rust is a *compiled* language.
-Its semantics obey a *phase distinction* between compile-time and run-time.
-Those semantic rules that have a *static interpretation* govern the success or failure of compilation.
+Rust's semantics obey a *phase distinction* between compile-time and run-time.[^phase-distinction] Those semantic rules that have a *static interpretation* govern the success or failure of compilation.
 Those semantics that have a *dynamic interpretation* govern the behavior of the program at run-time.

+[^phase-distinction]: This distinction would also exist in an interpreter.
+    Static checks like syntactic analysis, type checking, and lints should happen before the program is executed regardless of when it is executed.

 The compilation model centers on artifacts called _crates_.
-Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.[^cratesourcefile]
+Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or some sort of library.[^cratesourcefile]

 [^cratesourcefile]: A crate is somewhat analogous to an *assembly* in the
     ECMA-335 CLI model, a *library* in the SML/NJ Compilation Manager, a *unit*